britishgas-engineering/ya-done-appium/README.md

   platformVersion: '11.0',
   deviceName: 'iPhone 7 Plus',
   app: // Add local ios ipa here
-};
+  deviceLogs: true // This will print out the device configuration after booting device };

 // no server is required for local (exclude or 'undefined' for localhost)